MrDoctorKovacic/GoQMW/README.md

 ## Configuration

 The `settings.json` file is a simple JSON document for program settings that should persist through each load.
-The ones under the header `CONFIG` are suggested for the program to function properly.
+The ones under the header `MDROID` are suggested for the program to function properly.
 The program provides endpoints for user-defined settings to be POST-ed at will.

 This allows for setting generic fields and values, which can be retrieved later.
 Some notes:

 * This MUST be a 2D array, matching the (settings[Component][Field] = Value) style.
 * If the settings file is omitted or missing, one will be created.
-* `CONFIG` options can be omitted to disable their specific functionality.
+* `MDROID` options can be omitted to disable their specific functionality.

 Here's a commented example with suggested settings: